 The student loans are serviced by third party corporations, which receive a monthly servicing fee from the Program.
-The Program assess a total to be paid for both servicing and program administration fees (the total) equal to a percentage of the outstanding pool balance (loan principal plus expected interest to be capitalized) paid on a monthly basis.
+The Program assesses a total to be paid for both servicing and program administration fees (the total) equal to a percentage of the outstanding pool balance (loan principal plus expected interest to be capitalized) paid on a monthly basis.
 Thus the monthly program administration fee received by the Authority is equal to the difference between the monthly total fee and the monthly servicing fees.
 The portion of the total fee representing the servicing fees is adjusted upward each January 1 to factor in inflation, at a rate of 3% per annum.
-For fiscal year 2012, the total fee was 0.7665%.
 For fiscal year 2013, the total fee is 0.783495%.